 In a slip and fall case the plaintiff not only has to prove negligence but as a component of that negligence normally has to prove that the property owner had sufficient time to correct the defect, i.e. they had notice of it and then failed to act in a reasonably prompt fashion to correct the defective condition.

-Brien Roche has over 35 years of experience representing the litigation needs of his Fairfax area and Washington D.C. area clients.
+Brien Roche has over 35 years of experience representing the litigation needs of his Fairfax, VA area and Washington D.C. area clients.
 For a free consultation about your case, contact us today.